 “It’s a joy to find it in the mailbox.”

 The Point welcomes submissions for the website and print journal.
-We will need drafts for our next print issue by July 15, 2014.
-The symposium for the issue is: What is privacy for?
+We will need drafts for our next print issue by February 15, 2015.
+The symposium for the issue is: What is travel for?
 Proposals for reviews and essays on any topic are also welcome.
 Essays can be between 4000-7000 words, while reviews and symposium contributions can run anywhere from 1200-3000 words.
 Writers whose articles make it into the print magazine will be compensated.
 The website runs articles of any length but preferably of about 1500-3000 words.
 We publish on all topics but are especially happy to cover anything related to Chicago or the Midwest.
 We cannot respond to every submission, but will do our best to get back to you in a timely matter if we are interested.
 The Point does not publish fiction or poetry.
 Please click here to submit your work online for consideration.

 Where to Buy The Point